 What are the biggest effects of climate change?

 Climate change places compounded stress on our environment, as well as our economic, social and political systems.
-Whether it comes in the form of unbearable heat waves, harsh winters, or extreme weather events like Hurricane Maria in Puerto Rico, climate change undermines development gains and leads to shortages in basic necessities.
+Whether it comes in the form of unbearable heat waves, harsh winters or extreme weather events like Hurricane Maria in Puerto Rico or Cyclone Idai in Zimbabwe, climate change undermines development gains and leads to shortages in basic necessities like food and water.

 Climate change threatens the cleanliness of our air, depletes our water sources and limits food supply.
 It disrupts livelihoods, forces families from their homes and pushes people into poverty.